LauSam09/paris/README.md

 ## Limitations
 * No authentication or user management
 * No concurrency checks
-* Very limited validation (unique name check & unit existence check is about it!)
+* Limited validation (unique name check & unit existence check is about it!)